 Community Tree Canopy

 The Community Tree Canopy indicator tracks tree plantings within communities annually to calculate cumulative tree planting progress from a 2014 baseline using annual progress data reported by jurisdictions to the Chesapeake Bay Program.
 The indicator also tracks tree canopy change within communities using the high-resolution LULC monitoring data every 4-5 years.
+Over time, the methods for tracking tree canopy loss may change as the high-res LULC data improves and understanding of change evolves.

 Forest Buffers

 The Forest Buffer indicator tracks annual riparian forest buffer planting using annual progress data reported by jurisdictions to the Chesapeake Bay Program.
 Under the 2014 Watershed Agreement, the indicator estimated progress in miles using state-reported data (in acres) and state-reported average buffer widths.
 However, the 2025 Watershed Agreement sets an acreage target so the indicator will be adapted to track progress in acres.
 The indicator also tracks riparian forest change using the high-resolution LULC monitoring data every 4-5 years.
+In addition to tracking progress on the indicator, we will also be investigating the high-res LULC data further to better understand the drivers of riparian forest loss.

 Monitoring: Forest Conservation